-4. Known ‘Close Associates’ who are Considered PEPs
+4. Known ‘Close Associates’ who are Considered Politically Exposed Persons

-- Persons having a close business relationship or joint beneficial ownership of legal entities or legal arrangements with a PEP.
+- Persons having a close business relationship or joint beneficial ownership of legal entities or legal arrangements with a politically exposed person.

 - Anyone who has the sole beneficial ownership of a legal entity that is known to have been set up for the benefit de facto of the PEP.